According to research by the Royal Veterinary College, Staffordshire Bull Terriers are not more aggressive than non-Staffordshire Bull Terriers.

 Showing Dominance: ⅘

-When it comes to being around another dog, a staffy may have the urge to show who’s the boss around the house.
+When it comes to being around another dog, a Staffordshire Bull Terrier may become aggressive to show who’s the boss around the house.

 To check its dominance level, I intentionally bring along another well-trained dog.